-FORCE MAJEURE: This means that we will not pay compensation if we have to cancel or change your travel arrangements in any way because of unusual or unforeseeable circumstances beyond our control.
-These can include, for example, war, riot, industrial dispute, terrorist activity and its consequences, natural disasters (such as avalanches), nuclear disaster, fire, adverse weather conditions, epidemics, technical problems with accommodation or transport, closure or congestion at airports, stations or ports, cancellations or changes of schedule by carriers or alteration of aircraft type by suppliers, or suppliers ceasing to operate due to adverse weather conditions and all similar events outside our or their control or any similar events.
+We will not pay compensation if we have to cancel or change your arrangements in any way because of unavoidable or extraordinary circumstances.
+Unavoidable and extraordinary circumstances means situations beyond our control, the consequences of which could not have been avoided even if all reasonable measures had been taken.
+These can include, for example, war, riot, political instability, industrial dispute, terrorist activity and its consequences, natural disasters (such as avalanches), nuclear disaster, fire, adverse weather conditions, epidemics, fuel shortages and their consequences, technical problems with accommodation or transport, closure or congestion at airports, stations or ports, cancellations or changes of schedule by carriers or alteration of aircraft type by suppliers, or suppliers ceasing to operate due to adverse weather conditions and all similar events outside our or their control or any similar events.

-The price of your new travel arrangements may not be the same as when you originally booked.
-The new price will be that which applies on the day you asked for the change.
+The price of your new arrangements may not be the same as when you originally booked.
+The new price will be that which applies on the day we received the written request from you or your travel agent requesting the change.

 To cover the cost of processing your cancellation and to compensate us for the risk that we may not be able to resell your holiday, the cancellation charges below are payable (including extras) from the date we receive written confirmation.
 The more notice you give us, the less we charge.
 The person who made the booking is responsible for this charge.

-Please remember that for some holiday arrangements (in particular scheduled carriers) the cancellation charges may be higher than those shown.
-In these cases 100% cancellation fee applies as soon as the booking is made and the ticket issued.
-In these instances the charges below are as a % of the cost of all the remaining arrangements and the non-refundable charges will be added to these.
+Please remember that for some holiday arrangements (in particular scheduled carriers) the cancellation charges may be 100% cancellation fee as soon as the booking is made and the ticket issued.
+In these instances, the charges below are as a % of the cost of all the remaining arrangements and the non-refundable charges will be added to these.

 The number of days prior to departure is taken to be from the day on which written notice is received by us: cancellation 70 days or more prior to departure = loss of deposit